GandalfTea/personalwiki/README.md

 ### Versions

 #### 0.1
 This prototype version focuses only on the Cell functionality.
-Front end is done in React.js in JSX and focuses on correct UI/UX and Markdown / LaTeX Markdon rendering and editing.
-The back end is a Django MVT with the basic development webserver.
-The Model is:
+Front end is done in React.js featuring cell selection and modification and Markdown / LaTeX rendering and editing.
+The backend is a Django webserver with a sqlite relational database.
+The model is:

 ```python
 class Cell(models.Model):